jdorner/node-sapnwrfc/README.md

 ## Set path to sapnwrfc.ini

-Befor you open a connection you can set the directory path to look for the `sapnwrfc.ini` file.
+Before you open a connection you can set the directory path to look for the `sapnwrfc.ini` file.

 Example: